 Before enrolling in an online art history program, students are strongly encouraged to verify that their institutions of choice have received regional accreditation.
 In addition to regional accreditation, some art history degrees at art colleges may have received programmatic accreditation from the National Association of Schools of Art and Design (NASAD).
 Institutions that have earned regional and programmatic accreditation have met rigorous academic standards that help to ensure students receive a quality education.

-Comprehensive List of Accredited Online Schools - Art History Degrees (5)
+Most Popular Accredited Online Schools for Art History Degrees